DarthFubuMVC/fubumvc/docs/source/internals/contributing-documentation.rst

 Historically, FubuMVC has always been light on documentation.
 We aim to fix that oversight and make documentation a core part of our community culture.
-To fix that, we need to start seriously focusing on the actual documentation process and getting contributors confortable with quickly adding or updating the documentation we have.
+To fix that, we need to start seriously focusing on the actual documentation process and getting contributors comfortable with quickly adding or updating the documentation we have.

 Where do I start?